Interplay between intraspecific suppression and environment in shaping biodiversity

-Since we consider the infinitely large system, assigning all the values of $C_{i\alpha}$ is unfeasible.
-In this situation, using a random matrix is a good option to systematically describe the interactions for theoretical approaches~\cite{RMay,RandomMatrix,GCRM_Niche,GCRM_Cavity,DynamicPersistence,GCRM_DMFT,LV_Cavity,LV_Cavity2,LV_DMFT,LV_RandomMatrix,LV_RandomMatrix2}.
+To analyze ecological systems using statistical physics methods, we model a large ecological system where the number of consumer species $S$ and resource kinds $M$ are large $(S, M \gg 1)$, while maintaining a finite ratio $\gamma~(= M/S)$.
+Since we consider large systems, assigning all the values of $C_{i\alpha}$ is unfeasible.
+In this situation, a random matrix approach provides a systematic way to describe the interactions in theoretical approaches~\cite{RMay,RandomMatrix,GCRM_Niche,GCRM_Cavity,DynamicPersistence,GCRM_DMFT,LV_Cavity,LV_Cavity2,LV_DMFT,LV_RandomMatrix,LV_RandomMatrix2,HMFT}.
 The values of $C_{i\alpha}$ are randomly drawn from the Gaussian distribution $\mathcal{N}(\mu_C/M, \sigma^2_C/M)$ with the mean $\mu_C/M$ and variance $\sigma^2_C/M$.
-Other parameters such as $m_i$, $K_\alpha$, and $D_\alpha$ are also independently drawn from Gaussian distributions with means $m$, $K$, and $D$, respectively.
-The standard deviation of a parameter $X$ is denoted by $\sigma_X$.
-We fix the parameters $\mu_C=1$, $m=1$, $D=1$, $\sigma_m=1/10$, $\sigma_D=0$, and $\sigma_K=1/10$ throughout this study.
-For the sake of simplicity, we set $h_i=h$ for all $i$, i.e., $\sigma_h=0$.
-The general study for nonzero $\sigma_h$ is addressed in \nameref{S1} Sec.~A.
+Other parameters such as $m_i$, $K_\alpha$, and $D_\alpha$ are also independently drawn from Gaussian distributions, where the mean and standard deviation of a parameter $X$ are denoted by $\mu_X$ and $\sigma_X$, respectively.
+To focus on investigating the effects of intraspecific suppression and environments, we vary $\mu_K$, and $\mu_h$, while keeping the following parameters fixed throughout this study: $\mu_C=1$, $\mu_m=1$, $\mu_D=1$, $\sigma_m=1/10$, $\sigma_m=1/10$, $\sigma_D=0$, and $\sigma_K=1/10$.
+For the sake of simplicity, we set $h_i=h$ for all $i$, i.e., $\mu_h=h$ with $\sigma_h=0$.
+A general study of cases with nonzero $\sigma_h$ is addressed in the Supplemental Material (SM)~\cite{SM}.

-Large ecological systems with the quenched disorder in interactions have been studied using the cavity method~\cite{Cavity_Book1, Cavity_Bethe,Cavity_Book2} and the generating functional analysis~\cite{DMFT,DMFT_Book1,DMFT_Book2,DMFT1,DMFT2}.
-These approaches assume that all the consumer species follow the same rule, and as do the resources.
-Consequently, all consumer species adhere to a single abundance distribution, denoted as $P(N)$, and all resource species follow a abundance distribution, denoted as $P(R)$.
-We theoretically obtain the expressions of consumer abundance distribution $P(N)$ and resource abundance distribution $P(R)$ in terms of macroscopic quantities; surviving probability of consumers $\phi_S~(=S^*/S)$, average consumer abundance $\langle N \rangle$, average squared consumer abundance $\langle N^2\rangle$, consumer's response $\nu~(= - \langle \partial N/\partial m \rangle)$, average resource abundance $\langle R \rangle$, average squared resource abundance $\langle R^2 \rangle$, and resource's response $\chi~(= - \langle \partial R/\partial D \rangle)$ (see details in \nameref{S1} Sec.~A).
-Those macroscopic quantities depend on themselves, giving self-consistent equations.
-Solving those self-consistent equations, we evaluate the macroscopic quantities and obtain the distributions $P(N)$ and $P(R)$.